-No on-site stakeholder consultancy was carried out during the second surveillance audit.
-DNV GL has carefully reviewed the full-assessment report, all subsequent surveillance reports and re-assessment report and has concluded that the low risk nature of the fishery, absence of conditions and history of excellent compliance with the rules and regulations in the client operations do allow for the remote surveillance audit with the desk review of new information only.
+No on-site stakeholder consultancy was carried out during the first surveillance audit.
+DNV has carefully reviewed the full assessment report and has concluded that the low risk nature of the fishery, absence of conditions, and history of excellent compliance with the rules and regulations in the client operations do allow for the remote surveillance audit with the desk review of new information only.
+Additionally, the ongoing Covid-19 pandemic made an on-site audit not feasible.